The Hitch

 - Cowardice Filter — Catches hedging, weasel words, passive voice hiding the actor

-- Thread Test — Does a single thread pull from opening to bet?
+- Thread Test — Does a single thread pull from opening to prediction?

 - Scene Test — Does it open with something concrete, not a generalization?